-- File an application for benefits, then change your mind and want to withdraw the application, and
+- Apply for benefits, then change your mind and want to withdraw the application, AND

 You’ll have to repay all the money you and others received under the original claim.
 You can only withdraw an application once in your lifetime.

 Another strategy for people who regret claiming benefits before age 70 is to suspend them.
-This is only possible for people who:
+Benefit suspension is only possible for people who:

 - Are receiving benefits

 - Are already at full retirement age, AND

 Benefit suspension is not applied retroactively; it starts with the payment the month after you suspend.
 You can earn the 8 percent per year increase for each suspended year up to age 70 — then your benefits will begin again automatically.

 You can keep earning money without reducing your Social Security benefits as long as you play by the rules.
 You still get full benefits under these circumstances: